Test Framework

 Rationale

 This all is for the purpose of traceability.
-It’s not enough to have only a semaphore test project.
+It’s not enough to have only a semaphore test application.
 We also need to show that we have testpoints for all APIs and functionality, and we trace back to documentation of the API, and functional requirements.

 Other questions: